Last Updated : Dec 15,2018

 Black olives are usually stuffed with pimentos, peppers, garlic, dry fruits like almonds etc. One can also stuff black olives with cheese, meat etc and then use in recipes.
 Use them whole, cut into halves, chopped or sliced in recipes as per your requirements.

-• Good food stores keep an assortment of black olives which can be sampled before purchasing.
+How to select Black Olives • Good food stores keep an assortment of black olives which can be sampled before purchasing.

 • Packaged olives will usually be soaked in brine or oil.

 • Ensure that you check the brand, manufacturing and expiry date before purchasing.
-Culinary Uses

-• Olives which are packaged in brine or oil can be kept at room temperature in a cool and dry place.
+How to store Black Olives • Olives which are packaged in brine or oil can be kept at room temperature in a cool and dry place.

 • Unopened olives may be stored for as long as 12 months.